Table of Contents

 The Enduring Significance of Mediterranean Migration

-For further reading on ongoing migration trends and cultural heritage, consult UNESCO's Mediterranean programme and the Global Migration Policy Institute.
+For those interested in further exploring ongoing migration trends and the Mediterranean’s cultural heritage, resources such as UNESCO’s Mediterranean Programme and the Global Migration Policy Institute offer comprehensive analyses and policy recommendations.